itaedel/Benefits-In-A-Click/index.md

 # Benefits in a Click

-"Benefits in a Click" is a project designed to simplify the process of accessing various benefits and services with just a few clicks.
+Benefits in a Click is a user-friendly platform where people can search and compare credit card benefits based on the credit clubs they're a member in.

 ## About the Project